Leafy green vegetables are incredible for our health. They’re often put on a pedestal in the nutrition world, and for good reasons.

 Nutrient Content of Leafy Green Vegetables

-Each leafy green provides a slightly different combination of nutrients.
-This is one of the reasons why variety is key!
+Each leafy green provides a unique combination of nutrients.
+This is one reason why variety is key!

 Anti-nutrient Content of Leafy Green Vegetables: Impact of Oxalates on Nutrient Absorption from Leafy Greens

-Oxalates are often touted as an “anti-nutrient” or something that doesn’t have nutritional value in humans and may inhibit absorption of other nutrients.
+Oxalates are often touted as an “anti-nutrient” or something that doesn’t have nutritional value and may inhibit absorption of other nutrients.
 Oxalates are found in many plant foods, and are also produced by the body as an end-product of some metabolic pathways.
-We cannot breakdown oxalate in our body; therefore it must be excreted through urine.
+The human body cannot breakdown oxalate, therefore it must be excreted through urine.

 Leafy greens are an important source of calcium in vegan diets.
 However, due to the high content of oxalates in some leafy greens, calcium absorption can decrease to almost zero.
 This is an issue if you rely on leafy greens to provide a source of calcium, and if you only eat leafy greens high in oxalate.